Past Presentations

 November 9, 2024

-Our featured speaker is Kim Jacobs, Executive Director, of the Swedish Finn Historical Society in Seattle, Washington, presenting “Who are the Swedish Finns?”
-Kim discusses the organization's mission to gather and preserve the emigration history of Swedish Finns across the world and connect Swedish Finns to their roots in Finland.
+Our featured speaker was Kim Jacobs, Executive Director, of the Swedish Finn Historical Society in Seattle, Washington, presenting “Who are the Swedish Finns?”
+Kim discussed the organization's mission to gather and preserve the emigration history of Swedish Finns across the world and help connect Swedish Finns to their roots in Finland.

 LEVÄLUHTA, FINLAND’S MYSTERIOUS BURIAL SITE